ronnitsingh699-arch/Amazon-Sales-Data-Analysis-using-SQL/README.md

 📊 Member distribution: Male (240) | Female (261)
 📦 Units sold: Male: 2,641 | Female: 2,869

+🚀 How to Use

+Clone this repository
+Import the dataset into MySQL Workbench (or your preferred SQL client) Run the queries in the queries/ folder sequentially, or refer to the full report PDF for explanations alongside each query Explore the results and compare against the key findings above

 🧠 Conclusion

 This SQL-based analysis demonstrates how multiple factors — cost, customer behavior, timing, and product performance — combine to shape overall business performance, not just revenue alone.
 Sales performance varies significantly across product lines, branches, and time periods; some product lines drive higher profit despite lower volume, while customer ratings and purchase timing also influence revenue.
 Member customers and specific branches emerge as key contributors to overall performance.